-Occu e Number: HEV0873 pational Completion Point: D hool Teacher - 150 Hours - SOC Code 25-2011 37.02 Demonstrate techniques to be a competent communicator and co-worker.
+Occu se Number: HEV0873 pational Completion Point: D hool Teacher - 150 Hours - SOC Code 25-2011 37.02 Demonstrate techniques to be a competent communicator and co-worker.
 37.03 Research effective communication skills between all populations (i.e. ASL, ELL, etc.) 38.0 Demonstrate the ability to maintain a commitment to professionalism.
 The student will be able to: 38.01 Research current trends and issues in Early Childhood Education.
 38.02 Articulate professional goals (i.e. value, vision and passion).
 38.03 Identify various types of accreditation standards and their importance in the field of early childhood education.
 38.04 Identify opportunities (i.e. networking, trainings, re-certification, professional organizations, etc.) for continuing education and professional development.
 38.05 Analyze ethical decisions (i.e. NAEYC, Florida Code of Ethics for Teachers, etc.) 38.06 Research agencies that advocate on behalf of children and families (i.e. Children's Defense Fund, Council for Exceptional Children, etc.).
 39.0 Provide a Professional Portfolio using state and/or national criteria.
 The student will be able to: 39.01 Produce an autobiography.
 39.02 Develop a professional philosophy as an early childhood education teacher.
 39.03 Develop six competency goal statements according to State and/or National Guidelines.
 39.04 Compile a resource collection according to State and/or National Guidelines.
 40.0 Plan and implement preschool classroom management techniques.
 The student will be able to: 40.01 Develop and implement a scope and sequence to meet short and long term goals (i.e.; scheduling, calendar, themes, etc.).
 40.02 Identify appropriate teaching techniques to meet various learning styles.

-acher - 150 Hours - SOC Code 25-2011 40.03 Identify developmentally appropriate supplies and teaching materials.
+Occu e Number: HEV0873 ational Completion Point: D nool Teacher - 150 Hours - SOC Code 25-2011 40.03 Identify developmentally appropriate supplies and teaching materials.
 40.04 Evaluate and arrange learning centers for a variety of activities.
-Assist with planning and implementing developmentally appropriate special events such as field trips, cultural activities and holiday programs.
+40.05 Assist with planning and implementing developmentally appropriate special events such as field trips, cultural activities and holiday programs.
 40.06 Maintain accountability and confidentiality of children's records.
-Identify and demonstrate developmentally appropriate classroom management strategies (i.e. predictable routines, scheduling, transitions, and learning).
-1.0 Demons strate effective employability skills.
+40.07 Identify and demonstrate developmentally appropriate classroom management strategies (i.e. predictable routines, scheduling, transitions, and learning).
+1.0 Demonstrate effective employability skills.
 The student will be able to: 41.01 Identify and demonstrate positive work behaviors needed to be employable.
 41.02 Develop a personal career plan that includes goals, objectives, and strategies.
 41.03 Examine licensing, certification, and industry credentialing requirements.
 41.04 Identify opportunities and research requirements for career advancement and ongoing professional development.
 41.05 Practice employability skills using online resources to prepare for interviews.
 41.06 Understand the impact and importance of your digital footprint as it relates to employment.
 41.07 Identify career appropriate attire.
 2.0 Create, analyze and interpret a child study.
 The student will be able to: 42.01 Collect data using multiple sources (i.e.: observations, developmental checklist, assessment tools, writing samples, etc.).
 42.02 Analyze multiple sources and interpret results to develop interventions/accommodations.
 42.03 Participate in a parent'/teacher conference and share-results.
+13.0 Demonstrate activities that are bias-free, violence-free and from a multicultural perspective.
+The student will be able to: